 - 1 cup dried cranberries (craisins) and 1 tablespoon orange zest

-Preheat oven to 350 degrees.
+Heat oven to 350 degrees.
 In a large bowl, combine flour, salt, baking soda, cinnamon and sugar.
 In a separate bowl, combine oil, eggs, water and zucchini.
 Mix wet ingredients into dry, add nuts or other optional add-ins and fold in.
 Bake in 2 standard loaf pans (8-by-4-inch), sprayed well with nonstick spray (or greased and floured, whichever works better for you), for 50 minutes, or until a tester comes out clean.
 Note: Eat one loaf and freeze the other for later.
 You also can put different add-ins in each loaf … just cut the proportions in half for those.
-(Note: If you make just half the recipe, use one whole egg and one egg white.)
 I’ve substituted whole wheat pastry flour for one-third of the flour and it works well.